MeryemBa/Image-masonry/README.md

 3. create a .env file in the root folder and add the following line:
    REACT_APP_UNSPLASH_KEY=Your Access Key
-   just a random test added here so that i can test the feture
+   just a random test added here so that i can test the feture and I added these world also